 Next month, we’ll release an update to CompTIA Security+ (exam code SY0-501).
 The new version continues to validate the foundational skills necessary to perform core cybersecurity functions.
 With performance-based questions, it emphasizes the hands-on practical skills used by junior IT auditor/penetration testers, systems administrators, network administrators and security administrators.

-After earning CompTIA Security+, cybersecurity professionals can take the next step by pursuing CompTIA Cybersecurity Analyst (CSA+).
+After earning CompTIA Security+, cybersecurity professionals can take the next step by pursuing CompTIA Cybersecurity Analyst (CySA+).
 It assesses the skills needed to apply behavioral analytics to networks to improve the overall state of IT security.
 The certification covers tools such as packet sniffers, intrusion detection systems (IDS) and security information and event management (SIEM) systems.
 After the seminal Target attack of 2014, the security analyst job role has gained more importance, making these skills essential for most organizations.

-After CompTIA CSA+, IT pros can pursue CompTIA Advanced Security Practitioner (CASP) to prove their mastery of cybersecurity skills required at the 5- to 10-year experience level.
+After CompTIA CySA+, IT pros can pursue CompTIA Advanced Security Practitioner (CASP) to prove their mastery of cybersecurity skills required at the 5- to 10-year experience level.
 CASP is the pinnacle of cybersecurity certifications and includes performance-based questions.
 It is intended for those who wish to remain immersed in hands-on enterprise security, incident response and architecture, for example, as opposed to management of cybersecurity policy and frameworks.

 The Building Blocks of Cybersecurity